helium/HIP/0051-helium-dao.md

       respective treasuries if they choose or continue to hold the DNT.
 At this point, all HNT emissions are deposited to subDAO treasuries, existing Helium Validators, and HST holders.
       Each subnetwork rewards Hotspots through DNTs for data transfer and Proof-of-Coverage.
-   2. Remaining portions of the HIP 52 and HIP 53 specifications that are deemed to be within scope by Helium Foundation are bundled.
+   2. Remaining portions of the HIP-52 and HIP-53 specifications that are deemed to be within scope by Helium Foundation are bundled.
 This will likely include updates to the proof-of-coverage mechanism for the Mobile subDAO.